CodeYourFuture/wordpress-module/lesson0.md

 Unfortunately, the short answer is "Yes and No"... which does not help!

 So, just to set the record straight, when we talk about WordPress, we mean **WordPress.org**.
-The Open Source software that you can download for free in the website with the same domain name.
+The Open Source software that you can download for free from the website with the same domain name.

-On the other hand, **WordPress.com** is a massive multisite installation of WordPress owned by **Automattic**, in turn owned by Matt Mullenberg, one of the two original WordPress developers.
+On the other hand, **WordPress.com** is a massive multisite installation of WordPress owned by **Automattic**, which is in turn owned by Matt Mullenberg, one of the two original WordPress developers.

 So basically, WordPress.com runs WordPress and, therefore, the main concepts are the same for both.
 They both have Pages and Posts, Categories and Tags, a Media Gallery, a Customizer and Settings pages, etc.